|

 conditions.
 However, the snow stuck to the bottom of my skiis and I had to

-frequently and scrape wax
+stop frequently and scrape wax

 and snow off with my knife.
 (Thinking about it later after more experience with